School in Kenya

 The old Kikuyu vegetable ladies sometimes passed by; worn leather strap deeply cutting into their foreheads, and attached to that gigantic basket their backs were laden with; all full of fresh shamba veggies, unripe green mangos, standing in the dust with those thick calluses on their bare feet, the most beautiful big smiles and the most rotten yellow teeth.

-For me, those were glorious memories – the first HHS girlfriend, the Kikuyu vegetable ladies, watching the drafts game unfold, the passing spectators.
+For me, those were glorious memories -our multicultural HHS community, the Kikuyu vegetable ladies, watching the drafts game unfold, the passing spectators.

 The chatter.
 The quiet.
 The stillness.
 Listening to Malaika.